elemental/Elemental/doc/source/basic/level3.rst

 :math:`C := \alpha \mbox{op}(A) B`, or
 :math:`C := \alpha B \mbox{op}(A)`, depending upon whether `side` was chosen to be ``LEFT`` or ``RIGHT``, respectively.
-Whether :math:`A` is treated as lower or upper triangular is determined by `shape`, and :math:`\mbox{op}(A)` can be any of :math:`A`, :math:`A^T`, and :math:`A^H` (and `diagonal` determines whether :math:`A` is treated as unit diagonal or not).
+Whether :math:`A` is treated as lower or upper triangular is determined by `uplo`, and :math:`\mbox{op}(A)` can be any of :math:`A`, :math:`A^T`, and :math:`A^H` (and `diagonal` determines whether :math:`A` is treated as unit diagonal or not).

-.. cpp:function:: void basic::Trmm( Side side, Shape shape, Orientation orientation, Diagonal diagonal, T alpha, const Matrix<T>& A, Matrix<T>& B )
+.. cpp:function:: void basic::Trmm( Side side, UpperOrLower uplo, Orientation orientation, Diagonal diagonal, T alpha, const Matrix<T>& A, Matrix<T>& B )

    The serial implementation (templated over the datatype).

-.. cpp:function:: void basic::Trmm( Side side, Shape shape, Orientation orientation, Diagonal diagonal, T alpha, const DistMatrix<T,MC,MR>& A, DistMatrix<T,MC,MR>& B )
+.. cpp:function:: void basic::Trmm( Side side, UpperOrLower uplo, Orientation orientation, Diagonal diagonal, T alpha, const DistMatrix<T,MC,MR>& A, DistMatrix<T,MC,MR>& B )

    The distributed implementation (templated over the datatype).